bkniffler/draft-wysiwyg/README.md

 There is a lot of stuff that needs to be done
 - Themes
 - Clean and optimize code, figure out proper API, make it more customizable
-- Drag/Drop handling of files on editor (maybe)
 - Write documentation ...

 ## Contributing